Ouro

 The read_spec() method retrieves the stored OpenAPI specification from our database.
 This is the parsed specification that was either uploaded or fetched from a remote URL when the service was created.
 The spec is stored as a JSON object and remains stable even if the original remote spec changes, until the service is updated.

-You can use the functionality of a service's endpoint with the use_route method.
+You can execute a service's endpoint with the execute_route method.

 route = service_routes[0]